-LEGEND OF THE LOST TREASURE is the eighth Thomas & Friends Direct-To-DVD Special produced by HIT Entertainment.It is the fourth to be written by Head Writer, Andrew Brenner.
+LEGEND OF THE LOST TREASURE is the ninth Thomas & Friends Direct-To-DVD Special produced by HIT Entertainment.It is the fourth to be written by Head Writer, Andrew Brenner.

 There had been another script